EUDR reporting guide for operators

 What is an operator under the EUDR?

-In EUDR terms, an operator is any person or company who, “in the course of a commercial activity, places relevant products on the EU market or exports them”.
-This means that if your company is the first to introduce a regulated commodity or product (in HS codes as defined in Annex I) into the EU market, or to export it out of the EU, you are considered an operator under the regulation.
+An operator is any person or company who, in the course of a commercial activity, places relevant products on the EU market or exports them.
+If a company is the first to introduce a regulated commodity or product, as defined by the HS codes in Annex I, into the EU market, or to export it out of the EU, that company qualifies as an operator under the EUDR.

 Operators include:

-At this point, it’s important to distinguish between first-in-line operators and downstream operators.
-First-in-line operators are those who either import relevant products into the EU or harvest in-scope raw materials within the EU.
-They carry the full burden of collecting geolocation, legality, and deforestation data directly from the source and assessing risks.
+First-in-line operators either import relevant products into the EU or harvest in-scope raw materials within the EU.
+First-in-line operators must collect geolocation, legality and deforestation data directly from the source and assess risks.

-This is different from a trader, who buys and sells products already placed on the EU market without materially transforming them.
-Note that one company may play both roles.
-What matters is the transaction and whether it represents a new placement, export or intra-EU reselling of a regulated product.
+A trader buys and sells products already placed on the EU market without materially transforming them.
+One company may play both roles depending on the transaction, what matters is whether the activity represents a new placement, an export or intra-EU reselling of a regulated product.

 • A Dutch importer bringing in cocoa beans from Côte d'Ivoire is a first-in-line operator.